inetum-orleans/docker-devbox-ddb/docs/commands.md

 Read more: [Configuration](configuration.md)

-!!! tip "Tip: Use --variables to check what is available in template engines"
+!!! tip "Use --variables to check what is available in template engines"

     ddb effective configuration is used as context inside all template engine processing (Jinja, jsonnet, ytt, ...)